thornoe/GreenGDP/README.md

 ### Update with the most recent data

-The most recent data on indicators can be downloaded from the Danish surface water database by opening [odaforalle.au.dk](https://odaforalle.au.dk/) in Internet Explorer.
+The most recent data on indicators can be downloaded from the Danish surface water database by opening [odaforalle.au.dk](https://odaforalle.au.dk/) in Microsoft Edge.
 To access the data, it is required that you supply your e-mail address.

 For streams: